TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 10/1 Samuel 10.24.md

 ---

-And Samuel said to all the people, See ye him whom Jehovah hath chosen, that there is none like him along all the people?
-And all the people shouted, and said, [Long] live the king.
+Samuel said to all the people, "You see him whom Yahweh has chosen, that there is none like him among all the people?"
+All the people shouted, and said, "[Long] live the king!"